JeffKoMS/content-dev/learn-PR/stream-events-azure-redis/includes/3-redis-streams.md

         redis.xack('ai:inference:requests', 'workers', task_id)
 ```

-Now you can scale horizontally—add more worker instances and they'll automatically share the workload.
+Now you can scale horizontally—add more worker instances to share the workload.

 ## When to use Streams